adobe-apiplatform/user-sync.py/docs/en/user-manual/advanced_configuration.md

 1. Group is targeted for at least one user
 2. Group does not currently exist
+3. The `--process-groups` command argument is set (or the equivalent invocation option)

 New groups are always created as user groups.
 The UMAPI does not support product profile creation, so the Sync Tool can't create them.